 This system function is available starting with SQL Server 2016 SP1.

-This system function works under both legacy and lightweight query execution statistics profiling infrastructure.
+This system function works under both standard and lightweight query execution statistics profiling infrastructure.

 Lightweight statistics profiling infrastructure is available in SQL Server 2014 SP2 and SQL Server 2016 and can be enabled:

 Once enabled by trace flag 7412, lightweight profiling will be enabled to any consumer of the query execution statistics profiling infrastructure instead of standard profiling, such as the DMV sys.dm_exec_query_profiles.

 However, standard profiling is still used for SET STATISTICS XML, Include Actual Plan action in Management Studio, and

 In TPC-C like workload tests, enabling the lightweight statistics profiling infrastructure adds a 1.5 to 2 percent overhead.
 In contrast, the standard statistics profiling infrastructure can add up to 90 percent overhead for the same workload scenario.